drewthoennes/Purdue-Washers/readme.md

 # Purdue Washers
-A simple package to gather data on Purdue's dorm washers and dryers
+A simple package to gather data on washers and dryers in Purdue's dorms

 ## About
 This package is built off of the [Purdue Wash Alert website](http://wpvitassuds01.itap.purdue.edu/washalertweb/washalertweb.aspx?location=000f2375-7317-4a89-b836-4140dcd49b7c).
 The website updates every few minutes and as a result, the data returned through this package will act similarly.